LayerZero-Labs/devtools/examples/oft-solana/README.md

 ].
 ```

 If the above are what you experience, then it's very likely an RPC cache issue.
-You can introduce an artificial delay by inserting this block before the `const lockboxSigner = createSignerFromKeypair({ eddsa: eddsa }, lockBox)` line, like so:
+You can introduce an artificial delay in [tasks/solana/createOFT.ts](./tasks/solana/createOFT.ts) by inserting this block before the `const lockboxSigner = createSignerFromKeypair({ eddsa: eddsa }, lockBox)` line, like so:

 ```
   const mintInfo = await connection.getAccountInfo(toWeb3JsPublicKey(mint.publicKey))